gramener/gramex/gramex/guide/config/README.md

     :::yaml
     url:
-        homepage:                           # A unique name for this mapping
+        homepage:                           # "homepage" can be replaced with any unique name
             pattern: /                      # Map the URL /
             handler: FileHandler            # using a built-in FileHandler
             kwargs:                         # Pass these options to FileHandler